 How can a first-time buyer be the first to view a property in Paris?

-Should you always negotiate the price when buying an apartment in Paris?
+Should you always negotiate the price when buying a flat in Paris?

 No. When the price per sqm is consistent with the market and several buyers are positioning simultaneously, a quickly submitted offer at asking price is often the best strategy.
 In Daniel's case, the property at 370,000 euros for 36 sqm in the 15th was in line with the market.
 Other equivalent offers arrived the same evening: his responsiveness allowed him to succeed.